objecttrouve/convenience-matchers/README.md

 The main goal, however, is to have an error message that immediately tells *which* items were not matched and *which* expectation was unmet, if any.

-### Reading The Output
+#### Reading The Output

-#### Mismatch Description
+##### Mismatch Description

 The above example produces the following error message:

 ![Error description by FluentIterableMatcher](https://github.com/objecttrouve/convenience-matchers/blob/master/doc/img/FluentIterableMatcher-output.png)

 The mismatch description starts with a summary of expectations followed by a summary of findings.
 Afterwards it's getting interesting.
 The actual items are presented in the order in which they were iterated.
-After each actual items there is a sequence of symbols that indicate if the actual item was matched or (in what way) not matched.
+After each actual item there's a sequence of symbols that indicate if the actual item was matched or (in what way) not matched.
-At the end of each line there's a sequence of the expectations for the item at the given position that were not met.
+At the end of each line there's a sequence of the expected values or matchers for the item that were not matched.
+If items are represented by `ScorableMatcher`s and multiple such matchers match only partially, the best match is presented first.
+(Unless you call `exactly().ordered()`.
+In this case the value or matcher added exactly at the item's position is assumed to be the correct one.)

-### Pro/Con
+#### Pro/Con

-#### Benefits
+##### Benefits
 * Instantaneous overview of which items matched and which didn't.
 * Clear indication of which actual item breaks sort order or expected order of items.
 * Easy identification of unwanted duplicates.